boralyl/aioynab/README.rst

 Install
 -------

-aioynab can easily be installed using pip:
+aioynab can easily be installed using pip and python >= 3.5.3:

 .. code-block:: bash